 When you come back to the office after a vacation, what happens?
 If you’re like us, you probably struggle to remember all your corporate passwords.
 If you don’t provide tools and support, employees may engage in high-risk behaviors such as writing down passwords on a sticky note and attaching it to the back of a mobile device.

 Inspecting all employee mobile devices for such behavior isn’t a solution.
 Instead, you need to make passwords easier for employees to manage.
 Instead of forcing staff to call a help desk, wait on hold, and admit they’ve forgotten a password, you need a fast self-serve solution.
-To make that happen, we recommend using Password Station.
+To make that happen, we recommend using Password Management.
 With self-serve password resets in place, employees don’t have to worry about being embarrassed about forgetting their passwords.
 Even better, your IT help desk will have more capacity freed up to work on more significant issues.

 - Implement Multi-Factor Authentication for Mobile Apps